SR Merchant Navy class: Operational assessment

 The class in both as-built and modified forms has been subject to a range of divergent opinions.
 The utilisation of welded steel construction and the various innovations that had not previously been seen in British locomotive design meant that the class earned Bulleid the title "Last Giant of Steam".
 The constant concern for ease of maintenance and utility had not previously been seen on locomotives of older design, whilst their highly efficient boilers represented the ultimate in British steam technology, the hallmark of a successful locomotive design.
 Despite this, the number of innovations introduced at the same time made the class unreliable and difficult to maintain during the first few years of service.
 Many of these difficulties were overcome during the rebuilding, leading to D.L.
 Bradley's statement that the modified locomotives were "the finest express locomotives to work in the country".
 Overall, the class was largely successful, with half of the locomotives completing more than 1 million miles in revenue-earning service.

 Models

 Makers of models of Merchant Navy locomotives include Hornby Railways, Graham Farish and Minitrix.
 The first OO gauge model of an as-built locomotive was produced by Graham Farish in 1950 followed by Hornby/Wrenn in 1962 and by the modified version.

+In 1959, Tri-ang Railways produced a TT gauge version of Clan Line.

 Hornby and Graham Farish currently produce the rebuilt version of the class in OO gauge and N gauge respectively.
 The Hornby model was introduced in the 2000 edition of the Hornby catalogue.
 As of December 2010, fifteen members of the class have been produced.

 In March 2015, Hornby announced the inclusion of a new as-built version of the class in OO gauge in their 2016 range; this model was subsequently postponed to the 2017 range.